Ananya-yv/Statistical-Analysis-with-Python/README.md

 A Diabetes data set is used to perform the analysis.

 <br>
-View the 'python statistics.ipynb' file for the full report.
+View the 'Python Statistics.ipynb' file for the full report.
 <br>

 Dataset used: 'diabetes.csv'